jcubic/jquery-terminal-wiki/Invoking-Commands-and-terminal-methods-from-Server.md

 ```
 and foo command will be executed where `a` is number 1, `b` is number 2 and `c` is a regular expression.

 this is the same as `term.exec('foo 1 2 /bar/');` but the difference is that you can just return the string `"[[ foo 1 2 3 ]]"` from JSON-RPC procedure.
-For you this you need to create interpreter that will have both JSON-RCP and object:
+For you this you need to create interpreter that will have both JSON-RPC and object:

 ```javascript
 var term = $('body').terminal(["service.php", {